Policies + Forms

-- Temple requires that all individuals, organizations, departments and companies, both internal and external, obtain prior approval before producing any product(s) that will display the university’s trademarks, regardless of the method of distribution.
+- Temple requires that all individuals, organizations, departments, and companies, both internal and external, obtain prior approval before producing any product(s) that will display the university’s trademarks, regardless of the method of distribution.

-All food brought into Student Center Operations' facilities must be provided by Aramark's Cherry & White Catering Company.
+All food brought into Student Center Operations facilities must be provided by Aramark's Cherry & White Catering Company.

 At the time you are requesting space in Student Center Operations' online reservation system, you must indicate that you plan to have food for your event, as a planning meeting is required at least 20 days before the event.

 If you’d like to bring food that Aramark cannot provide (including pizza), organizations must obtain a signed Catering Exception Form according to the instructions on the form.
-Please note "Authorized Budget Unit Approval" is a signature from any Assistant Director or Director at Student Activities.
+Please note that "Authorized Budget Unit Approval" is a signature from any Assistant Director or Director at Student Activities.

-Catering orders under $250 will be approved once a Catering Exception Form and Certificate of Liability Insurance (COI) from caterer are submitted directly to Business Services.
+Catering orders under $250 will be approved once a Catering Exception Form and Certificate of Liability Insurance (COI) from the caterer are submitted directly to Business Services.

-Exceptions are required for Donated Food Items (include a letter from donor detailing what is being donated).
+Exceptions are required for Donated Food Items (include a letter from the donor detailing what is being donated).

-Exceptions are NOT required for Pot Lucks, Bake Sales and Brown Bag Luncheons.
+Exceptions are NOT required for Pot Lucks, Bake Sales, and Brown Bag Luncheons.